turingschool-examples/intermission-assignments/prep-for-module-4-backend.markdown

 Complete Sorting Suite in Javascript [here](http://frontend.turing.io/projects/sorting-suite.html).
 Choose two out of the three fundamental sorting algorithms to complete.
 Use Node.js to run your code, and Mocha/Chai to write your tests.
 FE2 gets this as a project, so we'll use their project requirements, but you can gnore the rubric.
 You won't be graded.
 We just want you to get some practice testing and writing JavaScript.

+If we're way off base with how long this will take, cut off your intermission week work at ~12 hours.
 When you're finished, add your repo to your forked gist from the reflection exercise in part one above.

 ### Tips for JS success